siddhant-vij/JWT-Authentication-Service/README.md

 ## JWT Authentication Service

 Building the authentication service for the RSS Feed Aggregator project.
-It's a JWT-based authentication server which uses a JSON file (for Session Store), integrated with the backend API and the frontend UI which allows a user to:
+It's a JWT-based authentication server which uses Redis (for Session Store), integrated with the backend API and the frontend UI which allows a user to:
 - Follow 5 RSS feeds by default (on successful login)
 - Follow and unfollow RSS feeds that other users have added
 - Fetch all of the latest posts from the RSS feeds they follow